Video Game: Minecraft Adventure Maps

-- Ruins for Ruins' Sake: The temple is just sort of there, with no explanation for its existence.
+- Ruins for Ruins' Sake: The Temple is just sort of there, with no explanation for its existence.

-- Sequential Boss: Almost all of them to some extent: Magmo has you visiting three different areas to destroy the Corrupted Crystals and fighting minions in the central area while you wait for each one to open, The Mad King just has waves of minions, Blezius has you free the prisoners one by one, each requiring you to complete a different platforming challenge to reach, with Lord Frozenberg you alternate between fighting him in the castle and fighting his minions in the Frozen Dream, and Unknown takes this up to eleven by having you visit four different locations to kill powerful enemies and destroy Endercrystals, with breaks in between each where you fight minions in the temple, and one proper boss after all that.
+- Sequential Boss: Almost all of them to some extent: Magmo has you visiting three different areas to destroy the Corrupted Crystals and fighting minions in the central area while you wait for each one to open, The Mad King just has waves of minions, Blezius has you free the prisoners one by one, each requiring you to complete a different platforming challenge to reach, with Lord Frozenberg you alternate between fighting him in the castle and fighting his minions in the Frozen Dream, and Unknown takes this up to eleven by having you visit four different locations to kill powerful enemies and destroy Corrupted Crystals, with breaks in between each where you fight minions in the Temple, and one proper boss after all that.

 - Serial Escalation: Pretty much the whole map, but the final boss deserves special mention: you fight multiple Withers.
 AT ONCE.

 - Shout-Out: The special items are all named after various well-known Minecraft players.

 - Shielded Core Boss: With Magmo you have to destroy the 3 Corruption Crystals before he appears, with Belzius you can't hurt him and have to free the 3 Villagers to get the item that kills him, with Lord Frozenberg you have to break the 3 Nodes in the Frozen Dream to get the only weapon that can hurt him, and with Unknown you have to destroy 2 sets of Corrupted Crystals twice before Grobo appears.

 - Stationary Boss: Blezius.

 - The Very Definitely Final Dungeon: The Temple.

 - The Voice: A mysterious voice that seems to be the master of the Demons speaks to you at several points, but you never see the thing itself.